Ballarat Travel Guide

 Make your way down the hidden laneway under a canopy of umbrellas to arrive at Hop Temple.
 The converted stables are now artfully decorated with recycled furnishings and stocked with over 220 craft beers and ciders, plus an extensive selection of wines and spirits.

-Tours and Packages Ballarat
+Tours in Ballarat

 The richness of Australian history to be explored in Ballarat calls for a whole host of tours to really do it justice.